taqee/esphome-docs/devices/sonoff_t1_uk_3gang_v1.1.rst

 If you additionally want the buttons to control the relays, look at `the complete Sonoff T1 UK 3 Gang with automation example <https://github.com/esphome/esphome-docs/blob/current/devices/sonoff_t1_uk_3gang_v1.1.yaml>`__.

+if you want to restore state after power outage just add this command in the fifth line.

+esp8266_restore_from_flash: true

 Step 6: Finishing Up
 --------------------